leger-labs/leger/backend/3-business-logic.md

 **Checkout Process:**
 1. Users can initiate subscription checkout from the UI
-2. System creates or retrieves a Stripe customer for the account
+2. Worker creates or retrieves a Stripe customer for the account
-3. System creates a Stripe checkout session with the correct pricing
+3. Worker creates a Stripe checkout session with the correct pricing ($99/month)
 4. After successful checkout, the subscription becomes active
 5. If a user already has a subscription, they are redirected to the customer portal